 “Bringing them home safely.
 They could drop from the sky, but they would hurt Aeden even more.
 So we need to help bring the silver cubes down to the surface slowly.
 Then we can release the forest and animals from inside, safely.”

 “With the lander.
 They used them to take the cubes up to space, so we just need to bring them back down, when Aeden’s… friends… put them back in orbit.
 Who wants to help?”

 They all looked at Taylor with blank expressions.

 Taylor looked around the room, hoping for a response.

 Taylor raised a hand and smiled.
-“There are a lot of details, and I will need to train you – show you what you need to do.
-You will need to learn to wear space suits, for those that they fit.
+“There are a lot of details, and I’ll need to train you – show you what you need to do.
+You’ll need to learn to wear space suits, for those that they fit.
 Some may fit a few Illiya, but most of them will better fit the Aarden.
 You can breathe in the suits, and you would need to wear them outside the lander, to load the silver cubes.
 There are a selection of suits in the lander we captured, so we will have to see who fits them.
 But the first question is – do you want to help?”